 # # # # #

-To get more tips on Bhutan travel or to plan your adventure to this tiny Himalayan kingdom, call GeoEx's Asia experts at 888-570-7108.
+To get more tips on what to pack when traveling in Bhutan, or to plan your adventure to this tiny Himalayan kingdom, call GeoEx’s Asia experts at 888-570-7108.
 Our Bhutan experts have carefully crafted a number of group and custom Bhutan trips to choose from.